opentok/opentok-android-sdk-samples/Basic-Video-Capturer/README.md

 ## Using a custom video capturer

-After instantiating a `Publisher` object, the code creates and sets a custom video capturer by calling the `capturer()` method of the Publisher:
+The `MirrorVideoCapturer` is a custom class that extends the `BaseVideoCapturer` class, defined in the OpenTok Android SDK.
+During construction of a `Publisher` object, the code sets a custom video capturer by calling the `capturer` method of the Publisher:

 ```java
 MirrorVideoCapturer mirrorVideoCapturer = new MirrorVideoCapturer(